Discover the history behind the Steelers dynasty and celebrate the team’s six Super Bowl championships.

 The Western Pennsylvania Sports Museum is the home of the Immaculate Reception year-round and features a lifelike figure of Franco Harris making the catch, Harris’ cleats from the play, the Three Rivers Stadium field turf where it happened, as well as other 1970s Steelers artifacts.

-To celebrate the 50th anniversary of the greatest play in NFL history, the Sports Museum has added rare and never-before-seen objects and historic images to the Super Steelers exhibition.
+To celebrate the golden anniversary of the greatest play in NFL history in 2022, the Sports Museum has added rare and never-before-seen objects and historic images to the Super Steelers exhibition.
 These artifacts examine the life and career of Harris, the New Jersey native and Penn State star who captivated Pittsburgh with his hard-running style and intensity during his rookie season in 1972.

 These new Franco Harris artifacts (and more!) are now on view for a limited time:

 - Franco’s championship rings from Super Bowls IX, X, XIII, and XIV, along with a “Ring of Excellence” given to him by the Pro Football Hall of Fame